Qualify for a VA mortgage using residual income

-Now, compare that residual income to VA residual income requirements for a family of four:
+Now, compare that residual income to for a family of four:

-The borrower in our example exceeds VA's residual income standards in all parts of the country.
-Therefore, despite the borrower's debt-to-income ratio of 50% -- which is considered too high to get approved -- the borrower could get approved for a VA loan, if it applied.Click to see today's rates (May 27th, 2016)
+The borrower in our example exceeds VA’s residual income standards in all parts of the country.
+Therefore, despite the borrower’s debt-to-income ratio of 50 percent, the borrower could get approved for a VA loan, if it applied.Verify your new rate

 As a mortgage borrower, there are three basic ways for you to improve your residual income levels and to help get your loan approved.